YahooArchive/YaraParser/README.md

 ### Parse a CoNLL_2006 File

-__WARNING__ Because of some technical reasons, all words connected to the dummy root word, will be labeled as ``ROOT``.
-If your treebank convention is different, try to refactor the ``ROOT`` dependency in the final output.

 * __java -jar jar/YaraParser.jar parse_conll --test-file [test-file] --out [output-file] --inf-file [inf-file] --model-file [model-file]__

 	* The inf file is [model-file] for parsing (used in the testing phase)